RujuD/SQL-data-analytics-project/README.md

 # SQL-data-analytics-project
 SQL project for data exploration, analytics and reporting.
-These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
+These scripts cover various analysis such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.